r4dl/StopThePop/README.md

 </section>

 ## Overview
-Our repository is built on [3D Gaussian Splatting](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/): For a full breakdown on how to get the code running, please consider [3DGS's Readme](https://github.com/graphdeco-inria/gaussian-splatting/blob/main/README.md).
+Our repository is built on [3D Gaussian Splatting](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/):
+For a full breakdown on how to get the code running, please consider [3DGS's Readme](https://github.com/graphdeco-inria/gaussian-splatting/blob/main/README.md).

+The project is split into submodules, each maintained in a separate github repository:

+* [StopThePop-Rasterization](https://github.com/r4dl/StopThePop-Rasterization): A clone of the original [diff-gaussian-rasterization](https://github.com/graphdeco-inria/diff-gaussian-rasterization) that contains our CUDA hierarchical rasterizer implementation
+* [SIBR_StopThePop](https://github.com/r4dl/SIBR_StopThePop): A clone of the [SIBR Core](https://gitlab.inria.fr/sibr/sibr_core) project, containing an adapted viewer with our additional settings and functionalities
+* [PoppingDetection](https://github.com/r4dl/PoppingDetection): Self-contained module for our proposed popping detection metric

 ## Cloning the Repository